EBI-Metagenomics/mgnify-ebi-2021/docs/source/services.rst

 |question| How many assemblies are included in this study?

-|action| Click on the 2nd analysis link in the list **MGYA00510849**.
-You could alternatively search for this accession using the text search options.
+|action| Now, search for the analysis **MGYA00510849**.
+You can use the text search to find this accession.
 Have a look at the information within the **Quality control** tab.

 |question| How many contigs are included in this analysis?